Menu Close

 It’s an opportunity for people to really push themselves – to see what they’re actually capable of.
 I love the way all the people who come on are so surprised by what they can achieve.

 “It wasn’t sudden.
 On my final tour of Afghanistan, there are moments I can pinpoint when I felt strange things.
-Like lying in a ditch and suddenly thinking about being at home as a 10-year-old boy, when I’m supposed to be a seasoned combat veteran.
+Like lying in a ditch and suddenly thinking about being at home as a 10-year-old boy when I’m supposed to be a seasoned combat veteran.

 “When I came back from that tour, I was so unmotivated.
-I wasn’t having flashbacks or anything, but I was supposed to be a leader and it just wasn’t right.
+I wasn’t having flashbacks or anything, but I was supposed to be a leader, and it just wasn’t right.
 I tried to explore that, to restore my military mojo, and it turned out I’d contracted PTSD and was in a fit of depression.”

 “Yeah.
 I was told the thing that would fix me was leaving the military.
 I wasn’t totally happy with it, but I had to listen.
-Then I woke up expecting to feel better, and I didn’t, I felt worse.
+Then I woke up expecting to feel better, and I didn’t; I felt worse.

-I’d lost my sense of belonging, and no longer felt part of something that had been a massive part of my life since I was 16.
+I’d lost my sense of belonging and no longer felt part of something that had been a massive part of my life since I was 16.
 There’s an identity there, so you’re left thinking, ‘Who am I?
-What’s my purpose?’”
+What’s my purpose?”

 Ollie Ollerton, Moses Ican and Jason Fox at the Allied premier in 2016 (Ian West/PA)

-Do you look back on your army days and think about the lives you cut short, or those you couldn’t save?
+Do you look back on your army days and think about the lives you cut short or those you couldn’t save?

 “Not any more, because it is what it is.
 The by-product of that job is extreme violence, but I enjoyed soldiering.
-I enjoyed the sense of purpose, the camaraderie, the different skills.
+I enjoyed the sense of purpose, the camaraderie, and the different skills.

 I didn’t enjoy being extremely violent, and I genuinely believe most of the blokes I worked with didn’t enjoy it either.